abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 thousands of lifetimes spent building the *pāramī*, with steadiness and patience.

-So that's what we focus on—this steadiness of effort and patient endurance.
+So that's what we focus on---this steadiness of effort and patient endurance.
 Put them together and let them work for you.

 # The Dedication of Merit and Blessings